How much Statutory Maternity Pay will I get?

 Shared Parental Leave and Pay

-From 5 April 2015, you may be able to get Shared Parental Leave (SPL) and Statutory Shared Parental Pay (SSPP) with your spouse, civil partner or joint adopter.
+You may be able to get Shared Parental Leave (SPL) and Statutory Shared Parental Pay (SSPP) with your spouse, civil partner or joint adopter.

 See the Turn2us Shared Parental Leave and Pay guide for further details.